andrewferdinandus/terraform_project/README.md

-# terraform_project
-Terraform Journey

-🌐 AWS VPC Infrastructure with EC2 using Terraform
+AWS VPC Infrastructure with EC2 using Terraform

 This Terraform configuration provisions a complete AWS network environment including a custom VPC, subnet, routing, security group, and a web server instance running Apache.

 🚀 Overview